 After graduating from University Academy in 2014, Danisha earned a B.S. from Baker University.
 She is currently working toward her Masters at UMKC.
 She started off her non-profit career working in the criminal justice field, then transitioned to elementary education working in Austin, TX as an AmeriCorps member.
 Danisha was excited to get back to her roots in Kansas City and to serve both students and alumni in her community through her work as an Alumni Success Fellow at University Academy Foundation.

 Jeremy is Co-Founder and Managing Partner at Hiram Capital Management.
 Founded in May of 2021, Hiram is an alternative credit manager focused on commercial real estate and special situations.
 He is a member of the Investment Committee for the social infrastructure business.
 Previously, Jeremy held leadership positions at Tortoise, a leader in essential assets and income investing.
-Prior to his time at Tortoise, Jeremy worked for Blackstone in the firm’s private equity investor relations and business development group where he was responsible for developing and fundraising for their private funds including Blackstone Capital Partners VI and Blackstone Energy Partners’ funds.
-Prior to his time with Blackstone, he served as a ranger infantry officer in the U.S. Army, where he was awarded the Bronze Star Medal and Army Commendation for Valor.
-Jeremy earned a Bachelor of Science degree in economics from the United States Military Academy at West Point.
+Prior to his time at Tortoise, Jeremy worked for Blackstone in their private equity investor relations and business development group where he was responsible for developing and fundraising for their private funds including Blackstone Capital Partners VI and Blackstone Energy Partners’ funds.
+Jeremy earned a Bachelor of Science degree in economics from the United States Military Academy at West Point and served as a ranger infantry officer in the U.S. Army, where he was awarded the Bronze Star Medal and Army Commendation for Valor.

-Mr. Helzberg is Managing Partner of Expedition Capital, Chairman of University Academy (a K-12 college preparatory charter public school) and President of Friends of University Academy (an organization that funds and manages special programs and opportunities for UA students and alumni).
+Mr. Helzberg is Managing Partner of Expedition Capital, founder and CEO of Best & Co., University Academy Board Member and President of University Academy Foundation.
 He is also the Vice Chair of the board of Aspen Country Day School and the Education Officer for the Aspen chapter of YPO.